er345ssdlh/ozhera-site/src/en/docs/deployment.md

   `kubectl apply -f ozhera_operator_deployment.yaml`

 - Ensure that the deployed operator service port 7001 is externally accessible.
-The deployment of ozhera requires operations on the external page provided by the operator.
+The deployment of Apache OzHera(Incubating) requires operations on the external page provided by the operator.
 In the default example, the LoadBalancer method is used to expose the externally accessible ip and port.
 If other methods are needed, modify the yaml yourself.

 ![ozhera-operator-deployment.png](/images/ozhera-operator-deployment.jpg)